Cristian39-39/Cristian39-39/README.md

 I'm Cristian Velez, a Full Stack Web Developer from Colombia.
 I'm 31 years old and looking forward to meet you!
 Technical skills: JavaScript, Python, HTML5, CSS, React, Redux, NodeJs, Express, Webpack, Java

-- 🔭 I’m currently working on project academic project for the development of a web application to manage a store
+- 🔭 I’m currently working on academic project for the development of a web application to manage a store

 - 🌱 I’m currently learning Data Science,AWS,Data Engineering, React Native, TypeScript